-An important component of any corporate goals and values should be employee recognition.
+An essential component of any corporate goals and values should be employee recognition.
 This is so that employers can increase employee motivation, happiness, and pleasure by praising and rewarding their accomplishments.

-Each of these elements increases employee retention, reducing employees’ likelihood of leaving your company.
-Effective employee recognition programs can lay the groundwork for a wonderful workplace culture, reshaping it in a manner that encourages staff members to come to work every day.
+Each element increases employee retention, reducing employees’ likelihood of leaving your company.
+Effective employee recognition programs can lay the groundwork for a beautiful workplace culture, reshaping it to encourage staff members to come to work every day.

 Below are a few ways that increasing employee engagement via rewards might improve the corporate culture at your organization if it is lacking or needs improvement.